Breadcrumb

 Exercises

-• Once you have found your answer, look up Jupiter's actual mass so you can compare to your result.
+- Once you have found your answer, look up Jupiter's actual mass in WolframAlpha so you can calculate your Percent Error.
 How might you improve your accuracy?

 Kepler's Third Law